rust-lang/rust/doc/tutorial-borrowed-ptr.md

 # Introduction

 Borrowed pointers are one of the more flexible and powerful tools available in Rust.
-A borrowed pointer can be used to point anywhere: into the managed and exchange heaps, into the stack, and even into the interior of another data structure.
-With regard to flexibility, it is comparable to a C pointer or C++ reference.
-However, unlike C and C++, the Rust compiler includes special checks that ensure that borrowed pointers are being used safely.
-Another advantage of borrowed pointers is that they are invisible to the garbage collector, so working with borrowed pointers helps keep things efficient.
+A borrowed pointer can point anywhere: into the managed or exchange heap, into the stack, and even into the interior of another data structure.
+A borrowed pointer is as flexible as a C pointer or C++ reference.
+However, unlike C and C++ compilers, the Rust compiler includes special static checks that ensure that programs use borrowed pointers safely.
+Another advantage of borrowed pointers is that they are invisible to the garbage collector, so working with borrowed pointers helps reduce the overhead of automatic memory management.

-Despite the fact that they are completely safe, at runtime, a borrowed pointer is “just a pointer”.
+Despite their complete safety, a borrowed pointer's representation at runtime is the same as that of an ordinary pointer in a C program.
 They introduce zero overhead.
-All safety checks are done at compilation time.
+The compiler does all safety checks at compile time.

-Although borrowed pointers have rather elaborate theoretical underpinnings (region pointers), the core concepts will be familiar to anyone who worked with C or C++.
+Although borrowed pointers have rather elaborate theoretical underpinnings (region pointers), the core concepts will be familiar to anyone who has worked with C or C++.
 Therefore, the best way to explain how they are used—and their limitations—is probably just to work through several examples.

 # By example

-Borrowed pointers are called borrowed because they are only valid for a limit duration.
-Borrowed pointers never claim any kind of ownership over the data that they point at: instead, they are used for cases where you like to make use of data for a short time.
+Borrowed pointers are called *borrowed* because they are only valid for a limited duration.
+Borrowed pointers never claim any kind of ownership over the data that they point to: instead, they are used for cases where you would like to use data for a short time.

 As an example, consider a simple struct type `Point`: